Nonparametric risk bounds for time-series forecasting: Bounds in practice

-Again, using the methods of \citet{McDonaldShalizi2011e,McDonaldShalizi2011a}, we can estimate the $\beta$-mixing coefficients of the macroeconomic data set.
+Again, using the methods of \citet{estimating-beta-mixing}, we can estimate the $\beta$-mixing coefficients of the macroeconomic data set.
 The result is a point estimate $\beta_4=0$.
-Assuming that this is approximately accurate ($0$ is of course an underestimate), this suggests that the effective size of the macroeconomic data set is no more than about $\mu=31$, much smaller then $n=249$.
-To calculate the bound, we assume that $\E[||Y||_2] < 0.1$.
-Since the loss function is a norm, then $\Delta=1$.
-The training error of the fitted RBC model is $\hat{R}_n(f) = 0.00059$.
-Thus our bound is given by
+Assuming that this is approximately accurate ($0$ is of course an underestimate), this suggests that the effective size of the macroeconomic data set is no more than about $\mu=25$, much smaller then $n=245$.
+To calculate the bound, we assume that $\E[\|Y\|_2] < 0.1$.
+The training error of the fitted RBC model is $\hat{R}_n(f) = 0.046$.
+The bound is $R_n(f) < 2.29$.

-The bound here is four orders of magnitude larger than the training error.
+The bound here is three orders of magnitude larger than the training error.
 If the bound is tight, then this suggests that the training error severely underestimates the true prediction risk.
-Of course, this should not be too surprising since the RBC model has 11 parameters and we are trying to get confidence intervals using only 31 effective data points.
+Of course, this should not be too surprising since the RBC model has 11 parameters and we are trying to get confidence intervals using only 25 effective data points.

-In some sense, the empirical results in this section seem slightly unreasonable.
+In some sense, the empirical results in this section may seem slightly unreasonable.
 Since the results are only upper bounds, it is important to get an idea as to how tight they may be.
 We address this issue in the next section.